cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 through the `cnp` plugin for `kubectl`.

 !!!
 Seealso "Rolling updates"
-    This process is discussed in-depth in the [Rolling Updates](rolling_update.md) page.
+    This process is discussed in-depth on the [Rolling Updates](rolling_update.md) page.

 !!!
 Important
     In case `primaryUpdateStrategy` is set to the default value of `unsupervised`,